aiondemand/AIOD-rest-api/alembic/README.md

 ```
 Make sure that the specifid `--network` is the docker network that has the `sqlserver` container.

+## Update the Database
+> [!Caution]
+> Database migrations may be irreversible.
+Always make sure there is a backup of the old database.

+Following the usage commands above, on a new release we should run alembic to ensure the latest schema changes are applied.
+The default entrypoint of the container specifies to upgrade the database to the latest schema.

 ## TODO
  - set up support for auto-generating migration scripts: https://alembic.sqlalchemy.org/en/latest/autogenerate.html